Careers360 Logo

 Answer:

-Osteichthyes have a streamlined body and they have both marine as well as freshwater habitat with a bony endoskeleton.
+Osteichthyes have a streamlined body and they have both marine as well as freshwater habitats with a bony endoskeleton.
 Some of the examples are Freshwater: Labeo (Rohu), Marine: Hippocampus (Sea horse), Aquarium: Betta (Fighting fish).

 Question:10